The guidelines in this blog are general, make sure you do what is best for you.

-Almost every time the person on the front counter would spend some time investigating it to make sure it wasn’t cracked or leaking.
+Almost every time the person at the front counter would spend some time investigating it to make sure it wasn’t cracked or leaking.
 You wouldn’t believe how serious they could be about these drums.

-Pro tip: Check the bottle before buying a new one each time!
+Tip: Check the drum before buying a new one each time!

 Your second option is to get water delivered and this is relatively easy to do.

-If you’re in a PDC WhatsApp group, just pop a question about their ‘water guys’ and you’ll get an answer each time!
+If you’re in a PDC WhatsApp group, just pop a question about their ‘water guys’ and you should get an answer!